Homepage

 Welcome to Leuven

-FabLab Leuven is "open source hardware" for students and personnel of the Association KU Leuven, Imec and Flanders Make, i.e.: a library with user friendly machines to make almost anything with wood or plastic.
+FabLab Leuven is "open source hardware" for students and staff of the KU Leuven Association and Imec, in other words: a library of user-friendly machines to make almost anything in wood and plastic.

-For students and personnel of the Association KU Leuven, Imec and Flanders Make.
+For students and staff members of the KU Leuven Association and Imec.

 attention: RESERVATION POSSIBILITY for personnel: make your reservation here.

-Always take your personal student or personnel card of Association KU Leuven, Imec or Flanders Make with you and report to us before using the machines.
+Always bring your personal student or staff card from the KU Leuven Association and Imec with you and register with us before using the machines.
 We allow maximum 25 persons in our largest FabLab room.

 Are you personnel, you can still make your reservation here.